ros-hybrid-behaviour-planner/so_data/README.md

 Input are an SoBuffer instance and several parameters for flocking.
 These are `a`, `b`, `h` and `epsilon`.
+There description can be found in the comments in the code.
 `max_acceleration` sets the maximum acceleration the agent will have.
 `maxvel` and `minvel` set furthermore the maximum or minimum velocity.
 `frame` specifies the header frame id which is used for agent data.